-The Bull Horns, or Okshornan in Norwegian, is a mountain formation jutting out from the Senja Island coastline.
+The Bull Horns, or Okshornan in Norwegian, is a mountain formation jutting out from the Senja island coastline.
 It is obvious that the mountains get their name from their shape as they are very sharp.
-It looks like they are just one row but actually they are made of layers of peaks.
+It seems they are just one row but actually they are made of layers of peaks.

 This spot is a popular tourist destination as the view faces north, and with the Midnight Sun, you can witness a striking contrast of broody mountains against a yellow sky.
 As you can see, every time we have visited the area in summer, the weather has been very moody.